clawtros/GPCP-to-CSV/analysis.rst

                             for applicable examples but using month numbers.
       -f FORMAT, --format FORMAT
                             The output format determines which parser to use.
-0 is for the original parser and file format.
-1 is for single line output using the first file format.
-2 is the default and is for single line output from the newest file format.
+0 is for the version one format and map CSV output.
+1 is for single line CSV output with the version one file format.
+2 is the default and is for single line CSV output with the version 2 file format.

 Users of Unix/Linux environments will find the above familiar and easy to follow.